Laurenyoo/shorty/README.md

 ### Database

-Run this to create the links table:
+Run this in Neon to create the links table:

 ```sql
 CREATE TABLE links (